The Shocking Fate Of The Man Who Filmed Himself Being Eaten By A Snake

 He’s also still got a taste for shock value.
 Not long ago, he posted a photo of a giant spider crawling across his face with the nonchalance most people reserve for brushing their teeth.

-Animal behaviorists like Dr. Jane Goodall have long warned against the romanticization of wild animal interactions.
-Goodall's extensive research emphasizes that interactions with animals should always prioritize safety and respect for the species.
+Animal behaviorists have long warned against the romanticization of wild animal interactions.
+Extensive research emphasizes that interactions with animals should always prioritize safety and respect for the species.

 Rosolie’s approach isn’t everyone’s cup of tea.
 Critics have questioned whether the stunt helped or hurt the conversation around conservation.